-If you have a chipped EU passports, then you can use the ePassport gates when you arrive at Gatwick.
+If you are over 12 and have a chipped EU passports, then you can use the e-passport gates when you arrive at Gatwick.
 Simply scan your passport on arrival.
-This facility is currently available to anyone aged 18 or over arriving in both North and South terminals.

 EU/EEA and Swiss passport holders

-If you hold an EU, EEA or Swiss passport, then please head towards to right hand side in both our North and South Terminal arrivals halls.
+If you an older style EU, EEA or Swiss passport or an ID card, then please head towards to right hand side in both our North and South Terminal arrivals halls.

 Non EU/Non EEA passport holders